2025 Gerik bus crash

-On 9 June 2025, 15 students from Sultan Idris Education University (UPSI) were killed and 33 others injured when a privately chartered bus collided with an MPV along the East–West Highway near Gerik, Perak, Malaysia.
+On 9 June 2025, 15 students from Sultan Idris Education University (UPSI) were killed and 33 others injured when a privately chartered bus collided with an MPV along the East–West Highway near Banun, Gerik, Perak, Malaysia.
 The bus was returning to the university's campus in Tanjong Malim after the Eid al-Adha holiday break.
 The incident was the deadliest road accident in Malaysia since the 2013 Genting Highlands bus crash.

 Preliminary findings from investigations suggested human error or road conditions as likely factors for the crash.
 The bus driver, a 39-year old man, was charged in court with 15 counts of dangerous driving and one count of reckless driving, although he pleaded not guilty.
 The crash generated significant public discourse in Malaysia, with public figures and citizens across the nation expressing their condolences.

 Background

 East–West Highway

 The East-West Highway, Federal Route FT004, spans approximately 114.66 km, linking the towns of Baling, Gerik, and Jeli.
 Built according to R4 standards, the road is a two-lane single carriageway, with a design speed of 70 km/h and a posted speed limit of 60 km/h at certain locations.

 The highway traverses hilly terrain and dense forest, particularly along the stretch near Gerik, Perak.
 The route features sharp bends, steep gradients, and is frequently affected by thick fog and heavy rainfall, all of which significantly reduce visibility and vehicle control.
 Emergency lanes, climbing lanes, and adequate street lighting are largely absent, especially near sharp corners.

-Structural deficiencies are also evident, as the road — nearly 60 years old — suffers from potholes, poor maintenance, and overgrown vegetation obstructing visibility.
+Structural deficiencies are also evident, as the road, which was nearly 60 years old, suffers from potholes and poor maintenance.
 More than 70% of the route has been reported to be in critical condition, with previous repairs often limited to temporary patchwork.

 In response to these safety and infrastructure concerns, the Malaysian government initiated major rehabilitation works.
 In 2023, a total of RM60 million was allocated for resurfacing, bridge repairs, and lighting and traffic signal upgrades, primarily during July and August.
 An additional RM7.2 million was approved in 2024 for further improvements to other damaged sections of the highway, guided by a pavement condition assessment conducted by the Ministry of Works.